ilytobias/Khan-Destroyer/README.md

 * Follow directions on the page it opens.

 # Safe?
-Yes, there have been **no** recorded cases of a khan account being banned for hacks.
+Yes, there have been **no** recorded cases of a Khan account being banned for hacks.
 Also if you're asking if this is a virus it is 100% open sourced forever so you can look through the code to see for yourself.